Android Troubleshooting

 The Branch Android SDK will automatically initialize when the app comes to the foreground, and the first activity to show enters the RESUMED lifecycle state.
 This is done as a failsafe not to miss tracking sessions.

-The SDK will automatically initialize under the above conditions.
-Then if the app's code later tries to initialize the SDK (again), the SDK will throw an error.
-This prevents initializing over and over again or other potentially unexpected states.
+At this point, if the app's code tries to initialize Branch (again), then the SDK will throw an error.
+This prevents initializing over and over again, or other potentially unexpected states.

-If you want to delay initialization without having the SDK self-initialize, you can do so using this method: Branch.expectDelayedSessionInitialization()
+If you want to delay initialization without having the Branch Android SDK self-initialize, you can do so using the approach outlined in our Advanced Features guide.

 Alternatively, you can ignore the error and add the following code snippet to your callback: